Harriet Phipps

+Family

+Phipps was born in 1841.
+She was the youngest daughter of Sir Charles Beaumont Phipps, a courtier, confidant of the Queen, and Keeper of the Privy Purse.

+Career

-Harriet was the younger daughter of Sir Charles Beaumont Phipps, a courtier and confidant of the Queen, as Keeper of the Privy Purse.
-Harriet was appointed Maid of Honour in Ordinary to the Queen on 3 March 1862 (giving her the courtesy rank of a baron's daughter), and later served as a Woman of the Bedchamber from 1889 until Victoria's death.
-She was decorated with the Royal Order of Victoria and Albert, 4th class.
+Phipps was appointed Maid of Honour in Ordinary to the Queen on 3 March 1862 (giving her the courtesy rank of a baron's daughter), and later served as a Woman of the Bedchamber from 1889 until Victoria's death.
+She often accompanied the queen during visits, including the April 1900 visit to Ireland.

 Phipps was used by the Queen to carry out confidential errands, and had access to many secrets, which she faithfully kept.
 Her papers were destroyed upon her death.
+She was decorated with the Royal Order of Victoria and Albert, 4th class.

-Marie Mallet, a fellow lady of the bedchamber, found Phipps, as a messenger of instructions from Victoria, somewhat awe-inspiring, but "gay and excellent company and always warm-hearted".
+Marie Mallet, a fellow lady of the bedchamber, found Phipps as a messenger of instructions from Victoria "the embodiment of early Victorian traditions, discreet almost to a fault, full of little mysteries," but also described her as "gay and excellent company and always warm-hearted".

 Her 1889 portrait, by John Lavery, is now in the collection of the Glasgow Museums.

+Cultural depictions

 Phipps was portrayed by Fenella Woolgar in the 2017 film Victoria & Abdul.